• Skip to primary navigation

 • ⅛ tsp salt (omit if using salted nut butter)

-• ⅓ cup creamy almond butter (unsweetened, unsalted)
+• ⅓ cup almond butter (unsweetened, unsalted)

 • 1 large egg